brandonthecraig/gigglesProper/README.md

         - it's got something to do with the static resources and it looks like I need to build a webconfig to actually make changes
         - nm, did some more googling and it turns out that there was a property I needed to set that keeps my page from storing chaches
 - add a delete function
-    - add a confirmation button
+    - add a confirmation prompt
     - completed back end logic that takes id number and deletes it from my database
     - got buttons on the table to return a gig model with the id number to my controller
     - added buttons to the table